facebookresearch/Ego4d/ego4d/cli/README.md

 | vq2s_models | Model checkpoints for the 2D VQ benchmark. |
 | slowfast8x8_r101_k400 | Model checkpoints for the 2D VQ benchmark. |

+### Manifests

+Each dataset contains a manifest.csv file that lists it's contents as well as additional metadata that's available.
+In particular, for `full_scale` there is metadata for each video available.
+While the top level metadata `ego4d.json` is generally easier to consume and contains more information, you can consume most simple metadata from the manifest itself for each dataset.

 ### Universities
 The following university IDs can be specified: